pipegoyes/CleanTableTennisApp/Readme.txt

 - Consider set order in scores (single and doubles)

 Features
+- Display names in double and single matches
+- Validations does not display detail message
+- Update score in quick-view without refreshing the page
 - Shows error when match configuration is not valid
 - Validate doubles, player does not play in both doubles (wizard)
-- Go back to home in quick view
-- Set score button must be displayed just for admins
 - Finish a match
 	. validate all scores
-	. force finished (auth user)
-- Validations does not display detail message
-- Update score in quick-view without refreshing the page
-- Display names in double and single matches
+	. popup to confirm action

+TODOS
+- Deploy or Open local ports at home.

 Tech debt
 - Single View to display score and double scores
-- Overview and quick-view are too much similar to be different components

 Questions